 Keywords are derived from the question using its content words.
 Function words and other irrelevant words are removed using a static stop word list.
-We implemented an interface to seven publicly available IR engines (Tiedemann, 2004).
-We selected Zettair (Zobel et al., 2004) as the underlying system in our experiments because of speed and recall performance.
+We implemented an interface to seven publicly available IR engines [13].
+We selected Zettair [14] as the underlying system in our experiments because of speed and recall performance.
 The entire CLEF QA corpus (in its tokenized plain text version) has been indexed using the IR engine with its standard setup.